nicksmith100/milestone-project-1/README.md

   - I have also used the Boostrap [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of some components at certain breakpoints.
 This is used in particular:
     -  In the header, where the separate logo and title are replaced by a combined image and text logo on xs viewports.
     -  In the quotes box overlaid on the hero image on the main page, where the carousel disappears on xs, and a separate carousel with larger font-size is provided for xl viewports and above.
 (The text size for the quotes carousel was one area where Bootstrap's native responsive styling didn't seem to assist - see **Fixed Bugs** section below.)
+    -  In the games image galleries, where the captions disappear on xs viewports to avoid them dominating the images.

 - #### Colour Scheme